 After stirring together the wet and dry ingredients, you can gently fold in fresh blueberries or chopped strawberries (up to 1 cup) or chocolate chips (up to 1/2 cup).

 Please let me know how these pancakes turn out for you in the comments.
-I hope these become weekend recipe to look forward to.
+I hope these become a favorite weekend recipe.

 Craving more wholesome pancakes?
 Here are more favorites: